zzzzdh/SeeAction/README.md

 Note: Please revise all directory in the code to your own directory.

 1. Prepare video data
 2. Run `extract_frame.py` to split video to frames.
+This step uses ffmpeg.
+You can install it by `apt-get install ffmpeg`.
 3. Run `com_diff.py` to compute change regions and crop the change regions.
 4. Annotate labels by our tool `label_too.py`